Skip to main content

 Control the movement.

-Mistakes to watch for on the Assisted Dips
+When to Use the Assisted Dips

 Not leaning forward enough.